 Canada - Liberia Relations

 Bilateral relations between Canada and Liberia are cordial.
-Canada is represented by an Ambassador in Abidjan, Côte d’Ivoire.
+Canada is represented by its Embassy in Côte d’Ivoire.
 Liberian affairs in Canada are managed through the Embassy of Liberia in Washington.

 Trade relations between Canada and Liberia are modest but solid, and expanding.
 In 2013, bilateral trade between both countries totaled about $45.7 million, of which $11.6 million in exports to Liberia and more than $34.1 million in imports from Liberia.
 Canada mainly exports machines, vehicles, auto parts and textiles.
 Liberia has significant mining and oil resources and therefore offers interesting business opportunities for Canadian investors.